 She suggests reframing it as, “How does your experience relate to the position and company?”
 Or, “What makes you excited to work here?”

 Still, candidates need to have an answer prepared, as the question is bound to appear at all stages of the interview process, Greggs said.
 To do that, it can be helpful to understand what the employer is really asking.

 During the phone interview stage, the recruiter uses the question to vet candidates.
 They want to see that you have enough knowledge and enthusiasm to merit a recommendation to the hiring manager.
 But what the recruiter is looking for may change based on the company size.

-James Durago has interviewed candidates at both a big-name tech firm (Google) and a smaller startup (Molecula).
+James Durago has interviewed candidates at big-name tech firms like Google and smaller startups like Molecula.